Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/monitoring-external-models.md

 - `inputs`: A collection of fields, defining the inputs of the model.
 Each item in the collection describes a single data entry, its type, shape and profile.
 A collection **must** contain at least one item;
 - `outputs`: A collection of fields, defining the outputs of the model.Each item in the collection describes a single data entry, its type,shape and profile.
 A collection **must** contain at least one item.

-An example below shows, how `predict` object can be defined.
+The example below shows how a `predict` object can be defined.

 ```json
 {